solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ## Update .secret file

-After create your wallet, copy your mnemonic.
+After creating your wallet, copy your mnemonic.

 Paste the wallet mnemonic in the file `.secret`, located in the folder project, and save it.